Think Before You Act: Decision Transformers with Working Memory: Methodology

-Next, we transmit $e_{seq}$ to the Working Memory module to update and retrieve the memory information.
-Finally, we use the retrieve memory $\bm{E}_{out}$ and MLP modules to generate the corresponding actions $\hat{a}_t$.
+Next, we transmit $\bm{e}_{\text{seq}}$ to the memory module to update and retrieve the memory information.
+Finally, we feed the retrieved information $\bm{E}_{\text{out}}$ into the MLPs to generate the corresponding actions $\hat{a}_t$.
 We minimize a supervised training loss with three terms: predicted actions $\Tilde{a}_t$, predicted reward $\Tilde{r}_t$, and predicted return-to-go $\Tilde{R}_t$.
 The loss function is:

 where $\alpha$ and $\lambda$ are scalar hyper-parameters.
-In experiments, we found that the final performance is not sensitive to these two hyper-parameters, so we set them to 1 for simplicity.
+Empirically, we find that the final performance is not sensitive to specific $\alpha$ and $\lambda$ values, so we set them to 1 for simplicity.

 The full pre-training process is summarized in Appendix \ref{subsec:train_algo} Algorithm~\ref{alg:alg1}.